|

 1080p 2 megapixel, wide angle).
 This will enable the PC to use computer vision to detect objects and

-to a sonar device.
-This will enable the robot to detect distances to its surrounding walls and objects, which will provide
+interpret its surroundings.
+This vision system will enable the robot to detect distances to its surrounding

-context and assistance to his computer vision for depth perception capabilities.
+walls and objects, which will provide context and assistance to his depth perception capabilities.

 |